This handsome, brave lad has been through a lot but has come through fighting!

 Thankfully the operation went OK!
 No longer than 30 minutes after the operation, Carrots was up and about and eating plenty of food.
 We couldn’t have asked for a smoother recovery.

-Carrots now has a full life (and diary) at the rescue, amongst having fun with his friends at the rescue he also has many engagements fundraising, and he also does Pets As Therapy Visits.
+Carrots now has a full life (and diary) at the rescue, among having fun with his friends at the rescue he also has many engagements fundraising, and he also does Pets As Therapy Visits.